 As of year-end 2021, the US SIF Foundation identified $8.4 trillion in total US-domiciled assets under management (AUM) using sustainable investing strategies.
 This represents 13 percent—or 1 in 8 dollars—of the total US assets under professional management.

-Sustainable investing is an investment discipline that considers environmental, social and corporate governance (ESG) criteria to generate long-term competitive financial returns and as well as better social and environmental practices.
+Sustainable investing is an investment discipline that considers environmental, social and corporate governance (ESG) criteria alongside all of the other financially material risks and opportunity factors in order to generate long-term competitive financial returns.

 Recently, politicians in Congress and state legislatures have attacked ESG and sustainable investing as irresponsible, ineffective or partisan in nature.
 Nothing could be further from the truth.

-Here are ten reasons why sustainable investing is needed and is here to stay:
+Here are 10 reasons sustainable investing is needed and is here to stay: